 - Develop self-awareness.
 Identify triggers as well as actions that help quell mounting pressure.
 A five-minute walk around the office, a few deep breaths or a healthy snack can help a person reboot when tensions rise.

 - Disconnect.
-Implement a policy forbidding nonessential emails or text messages after traditional work hours or on weekends.
+Implement a policy forbidding nonessential emails or text messages after business hours or on weekends.

 - Use targeted stress reduction programs.
 A targeted program can teach employees stress resiliency by giving them techniques they can use to control the impact of stress on their lives.
-University Hospitals Connor Integrative Medicine Network offers several of these types of programs, including Stress Management and Resilience Training (S.M.A.R.T.) – recognized as a 2016 Crain's Health Care Hero for improving the lives and health of those in Northeast Ohio--and mindfulness, yoga and meditation classes.
+University Hospitals Connor Integrative Medicine Network offers several of these types of programs, including mindfulness, yoga and meditation classes and Stress Management and Resilience Training (S.M.A.R.T.) – recognized as a 2016 Crain's Health Care Hero for improving the lives and health of those in Northeast Ohio.

-If you're interested in stress management training for your workplace, connect with University Hospital Employer Solutions for more information.
+If you're interested in stress management training for your workplace, connect with University Hospitals Employer Solutions for more information.

 Francoise Adan, MD is a psychiatrist and the medical director of University Hospitals Connor Integrative Health Network.
-You can Request an Appointment with Dr. Adan or any other doctor online.
+You can Request an Appointment with Dr. Adan or any University Hospitals doctor online.